ifandelse/Knockout.js-External-Template-Engine/README.md

+#-->{ BREAKING API CHANGE }<--
+This project takes a depdency on a library called infuser.  infuser no longer has an `infuser.config` object.
+It has been merged with `infuser.defaults`.

 # What Is It

 The Knockout.js External Template Engine extends Knockout.js to allow you to load templates asynchronously from a remote resource.